CnnDepth/tx2_fcnn_node/README.md

 # tx2_fcnn_node

-ROS node for real-time FCNN-based depth reconstruction (as in paper TODO: add url).
+ROS node for real-time FCNN-based depth reconstruction (as in [paper](https://arxiv.org/abs/1907.07210)).
 The platforms are NVidia Jetson TX2 and x86_64 PC with GNU/Linux (aarch64 should work as well, but not tested).

 ## System requirements